Professional brand and networking Mastering LinkedIn

 In most cases, no.

-You should only tag people if they were directly involved in what you're posting—for example, if you are quoting them, saying thank you, or sharing a project you did together.
+You should only tag people if they were directly involved in what you're posting, for example, if you are quoting them, saying thank you, or sharing a project you did together.
 If you tag a stranger just to get their attention, and they don't reply, LinkedIn will likely cut down how far your post is shown.

 How do I tag people without making my reach worse?

 Only tag about 2 or 3 people whom you are sure will want to see the post and reply.
 Before you post, ask yourself: "Is there a good reason for this person to comment?"
 If the answer is no, skip the tag and send them a private message instead.
+For more ideas on what to post, see our guide on creating LinkedIn content that drives engagement.

 Can tagging too many people get my account restricted?